 Upcoming dates:

-This kind of practice is especially useful for coaches who are:
+Participants say they are especially useful for coaches who are:

 In the context of these sessions, coaching is about guiding or partnering with clients in working towards what they want to achieve.
 If you’ve trained in line with the principles of the ICF, EMCC or Association for Coaching, your understanding of the role of a coach will be aligned with the approach of these sessions.